Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Admission-Encounter-comments.md

 | type_zib | CD |

 ### Comments
 The concepts match exactly.
 The Xt-EHR concept is bound to HL7-discharge-disposition code system, whereas the zib concept is bound to a set of SNOMED values.
-Note that the values that do not fit to the Destination concept are deprecated in the zib, but still present in the HL7 code system.
+Note that the values in this set that do not fit in the Destination concept are deprecated in the zib, but are still present in the HL7 code system.

 ## EHDSEncounter.discharge.destinationLocation[x]